Written into the history books

 Masar is a horse who needs little introduction, since he made history on Saturday, 2 June, 2018 when becoming the first horse ever to carry the Godolphin blue silks to victory in one of the most sought-after prizes in horseracing, the Epsom Derby.

 This was a race Masar was undoubtedly bred to win, as he boasts one of the finest pedigrees in the stud book.
-His sire is of course Darley stallion New Approach, who won the Derby back in 2008 for HRH Princess Haya.
+His sire is New Approach, who won the Derby back in 2008.
 His dam is Khawlah, who successfully took on the colts in the UAE Derby and is a daughter of another Darley sire with a rich Derby history in Cape Cross – sire of two winners of the ‘Blue Riband’ so far.

 Lammtarra was the first winner of the Derby for Godolphin, although he did not carry the blue silks, therefore it is fitting that his name too appears in Masar’s family tree as his great, great grandsire.